Lester Bernstein: Biography

 He rose to managing editor of Newsweek, but left in 1972 after he felt that he was passed over for the job of top editor by the paper's publisher Katharine Graham.
 Instead, Osborn Elliott was promoted to the position.
 Bernstein joined RCA as vice president for corporate communications.

-In 1979, he was summoned back by Newsweek to take charge of the newspaper after Graham fired Elliott's successor, Edward Kosner after internal disagreements over the style, content, and direction of the magazine.
+In 1979, he was summoned back by Newsweek to take charge of the newspaper after Graham fired Elliott's successor, Edward Kosner, after internal disagreements over the style, content, and direction of the magazine.
 Under his watch, the magazine won multiple honors, including two of the 11 National Magazine Awards in 1982: one for general excellence and the other for a single-topic issue titled "What Vietnam Did to Us."

-In 1982, he was at the center of a controversy when he decided to William H. Bailey's "Portrait of S," a painting of a topless woman to illustrate the magazine's cover story, which was soon followed by a public backlash.
-Adding to the outcry was that the model was a niece of former Connecticut Senator Abraham Ribicoff who was shot dead in a robbery after she exited a restaurant in Venice, California.
+In 1982, he was at the center of a controversy when he decided to publish William H. Bailey's "Portrait of S," a painting of a topless woman, to illustrate the magazine's cover story, which was immediately followed by a public backlash.
+Adding to the outcry was that the model was a niece of former Connecticut Senator Abraham Ribicoff who had been shot dead in a 1980 robbery after she exited a restaurant in Venice, California.

-He was replaced by William Broyles Jr. as editor in chief of Newsweek in 1982.
+Bernstein was replaced by William Broyles Jr. as editor in chief of Newsweek in 1982.
 He continued to write book reviews and op-eds after retirement for The New York Times, including a 1989 cover story for The New York Times Magazine.